 BC Stats.
 Provincial overall comparisons and wage rates by industry are available in the monthly Earnings and Employment Trends publication.
 Included are figures on persons employed, actual dollars earned by industry and percentage change data to help highlight recent trends or structural shifts.

-- View Earnings and Employment Trends data tables, February 2017 (PDF)
+- View Earnings and Employment Trends data tables, April 2022 (PDF, 1MB)

 Government of Canada’s Job Bank.
 The Explore Careers by Wages tool allows you to compare wages for different occupations or different locations.

 National Household Survey (NHS) provides annual employment income for full-time/full-year workers by detailed occupation at the provincial level.
 Note: the survey asks for current occupation or if not working during the reference week, the job of longest duration from January of the previous year.
 Income data is based on the previous calendar year's income, and the job may have changed during that time.

 Statistics Canada collects data on Construction Union Wage Rates for major metropolitan areas by trade on a quarterly basis.
 Access data from Statistics Canada's data tables.
 See also Statistics Canada's quarterly publication Capital Expenditure Price Statistics (Catalogue 62-007-XWE).

 WorkBC.
 Search career profiles to find low, median and high wages for occupations.

 Labour Relations Board British Columbia.
 Find B.C. union contract settlement increases posted on the website.